chrischiedo/chrischiedo.github.io/_posts/2024-11-01-quarkus-rest-api-tutorial.md

 - **Kubernetes-native**: Quarkus makes it easy to deploy microservice applications to Kubernetes without having to understand the intricacies of the underlying Kubernetes framework.
 - **Developer joy**: Quarkus makes it trivial to develop simple applications, and easy to develop the more complex ones.
 It accomplishes this through features like live code reloading (while in dev mode), CLI tooling, Continuous Testing, and [Dev Services](https://quarkus.io/guides/dev-services).

 In this tutorial, we're going to build a simple employee API.
-The API will support all the standard CRUD (Create, Read, UUpdate, and Delete) operations, exposed via a REST API.
+The API will support all the standard CRUD (Create, Read, Update, and Delete) operations, exposed via a REST API.
 The API will use a relational database (PostgreSQL) for data persistence.

 All source code for this tutorial is [available on GitHub](https://github.com/chrischiedo/quarkus-employee-rest-api).